JanGospodarek/delta-ai/README.md

     2. Open Chrome and navigate to chrome://extensions/.
     3. Enable "Developer mode" by toggling the switch in the top-right corner.
     4. Click on the "Load unpacked" button in the top-left corner.
-    5. Select the `out` folder from the cloned repository.
+    5. Select the `extensions` folder from the cloned repository.

 ## Setup